-Making a website mobile ready is pretty high on the request list for businesses and organizations developing a new website.
+Making a website mobile ready is pretty high on the request list for businesses building a new website.
 However, there are a flurry of terms surrounding mobile.
 Mobile friendly, mobile optimized, and a newer term: responsive design.
 What is the difference between them?
 Why is it important?

 In fall 2012 Peter Sondergaard, senior vice president at Gartner, a world-wide IT analysis and research company, projected that by 2014 there will be more web browsing from mobile devices than on traditional desktops or laptops.
 We’ve seen our own clients’ website analytics for mobile users jump from an average of 5-8% in 2010 to 16-20% in 2011.
 2012 is showing a similar increase.
 There is no doubt that mobile cannot be ignored.

 With mobile devices ranging from handhelds to tablets, understanding how your website will display on the variety of formats is critical.
 When terms like mobile friendly, mobile optimized, and responsive design come up in development discussions, you’ll know the difference.

 Mobile friendly refers to a site that displays accurately between your desktop/laptop computer and a mobile device such as a handheld phone (iPhone, Android, Blackberry) or tablets (iPad, Kindle, Galaxy, etc.).
 While it will appear smaller on a phone and may not work perfectly on a touchscreen tablet, a mobile friendly website will be perfectly functional.
 Many developers view mobile friendly as a “best practice” for all website developments.

 Ensuring your website is mobile friendly is critical.
 As we discussed above, the percentage of mobile users is quickly rising.
 What are the essential features of a mobile friendly website?

 - Text-based phone numbers, physical addresses, or email addresses that can trigger a call, directions, or email message from your mobile device